Questions You May Have for Your Employees' Rights Lawyer

 I am an “at-will” employee – can I still bring claims if I am fired?

-I am an independent contractor – can I still bring legal claims against a company to which I provide services?
+I am an independent contractor.
+Can I still bring legal claims against a company to which I provide services?

 Yes – many employment laws protect independent contractors against unlawful treatment by companies they work for.
 You should consult with an employment lawyer to determine whether any of these laws may apply to you.